wdi-atx-10/javascript-challenge-homework/README.md

 For this homework we have some Javascript challenges which will use a combination of all the functions of Javascript which you have learned so far.
 For this homework you have two assigned challenge and one bonus challenge.

-The assigned are the Birthday Countdown and the Letter Count.
+For this assignment we will complete the Birthday Countdown and the Letter Count problems.

 In the Letter Count Challenge, you should be able to split a string of letters and then be able to count the number of specific letters within that string.

 In the Birthday Countdown, we want to be able to input a data and then have a countdown until when that date should be occurring next.

 ### Bonus: